 Yes, our program is approved by the State of California Department of Public Health, Laboratory Field Services.
 This is the only department that can approve phlebotomy programs in the State of California.

 What subjects are covered in the course?

-One of the things that makes our students so successful is that we teach beyond the basics.
-We cover such topics as anatomy and physiology, infection control, quality assurance, anti-coagulation theory, phlebotomy equipment, “gold standard” phlebotomy techniques, patient identification and requisitions, and many, many more.
+We cover such topics as anatomy and physiology, infection control, quality assurance, anti-coagulation theory, phlebotomy equipment, “gold standard” phlebotomy techniques, patient identification and requisitions, and much more.